Inventory-Masters/Inventory-Management/README.md

 Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.

 Maintains a time log of all the users using the application.

+# Technologies Used
+The following are the technologies that have been used in the development of this project.

+-JetBrains IntelliJ IDE
+-Apache NetBeans IDE (for the GUI designer)
+-MySQL Server and Workbench